 In the city of Cusco as in many cities there is a public transport, but in Cusco it is totally different and peculiar.
 Since the names of these public transport companies have names of fictitious characters as well as other animals.
 For example, there is a transport service called ‘Batman’, another called ‘the Roadrunner’ and even ‘Pachacutec’, former Inca emperor.
 The good thing is that the various public services are easy to memorize.

 Although it was believed that the time of the Inca emperor was over, such a bes would not believe what happens in the city of Cusco at the end of June.
 In those dates, the Inca emperor returns to cross the streets of the Qosqo in an amazing representation denominated “Inti Raymi” (Party of the Sun).
-This important Cuzco celebration, since 1944 revalues the Inca traditions with hundreds of actors and actresses personifying the lives of their predecessors.
+It is a very important celebration in the imperial city since 1944, reviving the Inca traditions in its magnificent ceremonies.
 The performance takes place in sacred sites such as Coricancha and Sacsayhuaman.
 It celebrates all the winter solstices in the southern hemisphere.
 Currently this festival you can visit with Andean Peru Treks and make your reservations for this holiday that is unique throughout the year.